BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-4-2023.md

 ##### Key Points
 - Database how to be reconfigured and ER diagram was rethought to in case we decide on going with the new method of data retrieval.
 - This put a stop on connecting database to application.
 Focused attention on views and how the database will interact with data.
-- Began learning Jira for scrum workflow.
+- Began learning projects in GitHub for scrum work flow.
 ##### Next Week Goals
-- Fully learn Jira.
+- Fully learn how to make a scrum work flow in Github.
 - Try and lock in how the database will be used within the application.
 This will depend on if the information is retrieved when a user processes an order or if a script will run in the morning to update the database with generic items.
 - Will work with Joe to fully flesh out what the application does with the web scrapper data.